 For many the referendum vote was not about what was, but what could be.
-The fear of immigration was real, the poll was almost a year to the day of the Tunisian terrorist attacks at Sousse beach in June 2015 where terrorists killed 38 people, most of them British (30), an attack that must have hit hard.
-Churchill was prepared to fight them on the beaches, but is today’s tourists preference to lie on them, and feel threatened by Muslims from Cairo to Calais – and across the channel.
+The fear of immigration was real, the poll was almost a year to the day of the Tunisian terrorist attacks at Sousse beach in June 2015 where terrorists killed 38 people, most of them British (30), an attack that hit hard.
+Churchill was prepared to fight them on the beaches, but British tourists prefer to lie on them, and feel threatened by Muslims from Cairo to Calais – and across the channel.

-The British Muslim population is around 2.5 million now (4.4 percent of the whole) but between 2001 and 2009 the Muslim population increased almost 10 times faster than the non-Muslim population.
-They worry Britain could become Islamic, albeit at some distant time – even by 2050 it will be 13 million, still less than a quarter of the population.
+The British Muslim population is around 2.5 million now (4.4 percent of the whole).
+Between 2001 and 2009 the Muslim population increased almost 10 times faster than the non-Muslim population.
+Some worry Britain could become Islamic, albeit at some distant time – even by 2050 it will be 13 million, still less than a quarter of the population.
 But by 2050 many of those who voted for Brexit will be dead – 62% of men over 65 and 66% of women over 65 voted leave.

 In any case planning to 2050 seems silly when parliament is utterly unwilling to give any option a try.
 Every “meaningful vote” has been struck down.
 Even the Theresa May option without Theresa May won’t get past the Unionists.
 But they still won’t give her a vote of no confidence.
 Britain is stuck in a Kafaesque mess of its leaders’ making hanging by the thread of the ever-changing date of the latest deadline (now October 31).

 They don’t even control the deadline.
-That’s purely within the EU with the likes of EU president Donald Tusk wanting to give Britain 12 months to French president Emmanuel Macron who wants it to end soon, deal or no deal.
-Macron has a point, the European elections next month will include Britain – a lot of money on an election that could be wasted if Britain does leave.
+EU president Donald Tusk wants to give Britain 12 months but French president Emmanuel Macron wants it to end soon, deal or no deal.
+Macron has a point, the European elections next month will include Britain – a lot of money on a wasted election if Britain does leave.
 The compromise of six months possibly turns the euro elections into a de facto Brexit second referendum.
-But that to have legitimacy would require an enormous change of behaviour on British electors’ part to treat seriously – barely one in three British voters typically vote in the European elections (35.6 percent in 2014).
+But for that to have legitimacy would require an enormous change of behaviour on British electors’ part to treat it seriously – one in three British voters vote in the European elections (35.6 percent in 2014).

-In any case neither of the two major parties has a coherent position on Brexit, reflecting the schism of the nation itself.
+Neither of the two major parties has a coherent position on Brexit, reflecting the schism of the nation.
 Part of me thinks Britain should respect the 2016 vote and leave.
-The Irish part of me vindictively thinks they may need the cold, hard reality of economic shock in order to repent at leisure and reapply to join.
+The Irish part of me vindictively thinks they may need the cold, hard reality of economic shock in order to repent at leisure and reapply.
 But that same part also worries about the collateral and calamitous damage to Ireland in a no-deal Brexit.
 This is not just about the economy but about peace itself.
 The only way to avoid the sword of Damocles is to pretend it doesn’t exist.
 The British public may be reacting to this faster than the politicians with latest economic data showing heavy consumer spending in March.
-A stalemate you say?
+A stalemate?
 Okay, keep calm and carry on.

-The British public does not seem too perturbed by the prospect of neither quite out or quite in indefinitely with latest retail sales still strong.
-Maybe it’s Brexit fatigue but such optimism cannot be sustained long term.
+Such optimism cannot be sustained long term.
 According to a new report by S&P Global Ratings, Brexit has already cost the British economy £66bn in just under three years – about £1000 lost for every per person and UK has missed out on £550m of economic growth per week.
-The 17th century Brexiteers have brandished their swords but have no coherent arguments where they are going to staunch the presumably greater losses if they actually leave.
+The Brexiteers have brandished their swords but have no coherent arguments where they are going to staunch the presumably greater losses if they actually leave.
 But neither they cannot bring themselves to accept Britain is a “vassal state” (like all other 27 members).
 Like the Chinas it’s all about not losing face.
 So it’s easier to do nothing.